-Professor of Agricultural and Resource Economics
+Professor Emeritus of Resource Economics and Management

 In addition to also being a Faculty Research Associate at the Regional Research Institute, D’Souza was a Fulbright Scholar in Paraguay, a visiting scholar in Costa Rica and at the Wallace Institute, Greenbelt, MD, and had sabbatical appointments at universities in Mexico, Puerto Rico, and the US Virgin Islands.